Introduction

 Global Market Impact

-When the OECD introduced digital tax reforms in 2021, the NYT reported on how the SEC might adapt U.S. regulations to address global tax avoidance strategies.
+When the OECD introduced digital tax reforms in 2021, the NYT reported on how the SEC might adapt U.That said, s. regulations to address global tax avoidance strategies.
 This interplay affects multinational corporations, whose stock performances are closely monitored by both regulators and media outlets like the NYT.

 Scientific and Theoretical Perspective